coder-mike/delete-duplicates/readme.md

 # Delete Duplicates

-Deletes files in a "source" directory, when they are duplicates of files in a "target" directory.
+Deletes files in a "source" directory, when they are duplicates of files in one or more "target" directories.

 The intended use case is for cleaning up old archives (particularly photos).
 The user deletes anything in an old archive or backup that is also in a newer one.
 The "left-overs" are files that should be preserved because they weren't found in the newer one.